How to Draw Electrical Diagrams

 You circuit diagram will basically visualize circuits as lines and the added symbols will indicate where switches and fusers may go.

-Start drawing lines by clicking on the Draw Lines tool in the SmartPanel.
+Start drawing lines by clicking on the Line tool at the top of the SmartPanel.
 By default, you'll draw a segmented line with an arrow at one end.
+We call this a "Shape Connector".

 Draw a line